stevenc-stb/spdx-3-model/model/Security/Properties/otherParameter.md

 ## Description

-The otherParameter property is used to store supplementary, key-specific details relevant to the cryptographic key but not covered by the associated CryptographyAlgorithm object.
+The otherParameter property is used to store supplementary, key-specific details relevant to the cryptographic key but not covered by the associated CryptographyAlgorithm element.
 It accommodates diverse metadata or context-specific data that supports key management, usage policies, or operational aspects unique to the key instance itself.

 ## Metadata